 Responsibility for Materials Selection

 The materials selection policy is the responsibility of the Trustees, who have delegated to the Library Director the task of implementing the policy.
-In practice library materials are selected by the Director and the staff after consulting standard review and reference sources such as Booklist, Library Journal, School Library Journal, Internet Movie Database, the New York Times Book Review, the Boston Globe, Ingram iPage, and Amazon.com.
-Data on current loan and request patterns are crucial to purchasing decisions.
-Since the majority of titles are not reviewed, publisherís catalogs are also an important source of information, particularly for non-fiction titles published by reputable companies.
+In practice, library materials are selected by the Director and the staff after consulting standard review and reference sources such as Booklist, Library Journal, the New York Times Book Review, and H.W.
+Wilson's Public Library Core Collection.

-The library's overriding concern is to build the finest collection of materials possible considering the various needs of the community and the funds available.
-Therefore to be applicable for inclusion in the collection, all library materials must meet at least one of the following criteria:
+The library's overriding concern is to build the finest collection of materials possible considering the various needs of the community.
+Therefore, to be applicable for inclusion in the collection, all library materials must meet at least one of the following criteria:

 - Current usefulness or permanent value.